aptech/docs/docs/plotbox.rst

 Remarks
 -------

-Note that numeric labels added to the X-axis are only labels for the corresponding boxes.
-They do not imply any order or denote a particular X-axis location.
+Note that numeric labels added to the x-axis are only labels for the corresponding boxes.
+They do not imply any order or denote a particular x-axis location.

 If missing values are encountered in the *y* data, they will be ignored during calculations and will not be plotted.